systemallica/Velib/README.md

 * Option to choose between going on foot or on bike
 * Option to choose the displayed map
 * Option to zoom to current location on app start-up
-* Option to show Voronoi cells on map
-* Option to show free bike parking spots
 * Option to show map as satellite view
 * Toggle bike lanes
 * Toggle stations